Grocery list? Check. Coupons? Got ’em. Eat a snack so you won’t shop hungry? Done. Mentally prepared to resist impulse buys? Totally.

 Solution: Don’t use a cart.
 Only buy what you can carry in both hands.

 5. Making clever use of shelf placement

 The most profitable items are often placed at eye level because research has shown that’s where we look first.
 If you’re looking for mustard, for example, you’ll immediately spot the gourmet and spiced mustards, but you may have to look down a shelf or two to find the more budget-friendly house brands.

 Solution: Always look high and low on the shelves to make sure you’re not missing a better deal.

 6. Enticing you to grab items at the checkout lane

 Another home for profitable items is the checkout lane.
-While you’re waiting for the cashier to ring you up, you could easily pick up a magazine or a pack of chewing gum.
+While you’re waiting for the cashier to ring you up or the line for self-checkout to clear, you could easily pick up a magazine or a pack of chewing gum.

 Solution: Flip through a magazine if you must.
 Just put it back before you pay.
 Hey, if they don’t like you thumbing through it, they shouldn’t have made you wait.
 As for other temptations, keep your eye on the prize — staying out of debt.

 For more tips on flexing your financial self-discipline muscles, check out “11 Tips and Tricks That Will Keep You From Overspending.”

 Sometimes, promotions help you save a few bucks.
 Other times, they don’t.
 Ten cups of Greek yogurt for $10 may seem like a deal, but will you be able to eat your money’s worth before they expire?